ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 **⚠️Note: The OK3588S2-C does not support saradc6 and saradc7.**

-Location of the ADC button driver source code:`drivers/input/keyboard/adc-keys.c`.
+The ADC button driver source code are located in:`drivers/input/keyboard/adc-keys.c`.

 ##### 1.2 Device Tree